trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 But look at this:

-  > _An unchanged "Host" request header field can be passed with `$http_host`.
+  > _An unchanged `Host` request header field can be passed with `$http_host`.
 However, if this field is not present in a client request header then nothing will be passed.
-In such a case it is better to use the `$host` variable - its value equals the server name in the "Host" request header field or the primary server name if this field is not present._
+In such a case it is better to use the `$host` variable - its value equals the server name in the `Host` request header field or the primary server name if this field is not present._

 For example, if you set `Host: MASTER:8080`, `$host` will be "master" (while `$http_host` will be `MASTER:8080` as it just reflects the whole header).